-The Go Net-Zero Carbon Energy summits serve as the practical business platform for the energy industry players pivoting to energy transition.
-The summit programmes are crafted to highlight the real-world initiatives, projects and technologies that help the energy industry achieve net-zero targets.
+The Go Net-Zero Carbon Energy summits serve as the practical business platform for the energy industry players pivoting to energy transition and sustainability.
+The summit programme is crafted to highlight the real-world initiatives, projects and technologies that help the energy industry achieve net-zero targets.

 In 2021 Repsol co-hosted the event which featured successful examples of new energy and carbon management projects, low emission production solutions, emerging decarbonisation technologies & strategies, CCUS and hydrogen.
 More than 30 senior-level speakers joined to share case studies from such companies as Eni, Total, bp (Net Zero Teesside), Galp, Schlumberger, OMV, Accenture, Repsol, Eni, Equinor, Lundin Energy.